xubo245/CarbonDataLearning/docs/preaggregate/commit.md

  exception is error.
 Because some test case always run success whether sql throw exception

-[CARBONDATA-2082][CARBONDATA-1516] Timeseries pre-aggregate table should support the blank space
+[CARBONDATA-2082][CARBONDATA-1516] Timeseries pre-aggregate table should support the blank space [CARBONDATA-2083][CARBONDATA-1516] Timeseries pre-aggregate table should support hour !=1 and so on

+[CARBONDATA-2085][CARBONDATA-1516] Timeseries pre-aggregate table is error when load data after create Timeseries pre-aggregate table